How to Design A Golf Course (Everything to Know)

 So now that we have the green, fairway, and tee box laid out, it’s time to figure out where to put the rough stuff.

-Since the fairway is going to be well manicured, the rough will be a little higher, and as you get farther and farther out, the rough gets higher and higher.
+Since the fairway will be well manicured, the rough will be a little higher, and as you get farther and farther out, the rough gets higher and higher.

 The Hazards